-I’m getting married and decided to do a hen trip with my bridesmaids.
-What could possibly go wrong?
+I recently returned from my hen do in Barcelona.
 Despite having five of the coolest bridesmaids that ever lived, we caused more mayhem than the guys from The Hangover, minus the drugs and tiger.
 Forget Bridezilla, I was Bridam Neeson.
 But what happens in Barca, stays in Barca, folks.

 Henning is a lot like Fresher’s Week.
 I’ll give you a second to let that mental picture linger just a little longer.
 But of course, you’re in a new place with new people, drinking as much alcohol in a weekend as you would normally consume in a year.
-There are silly costumes, silly dares and silly behaviour galore.
+There are silly costumes, silly dares, silly silliness…

-Attending a hen and being the hen, however, are two very different things.
-After booking our accommodation and flights, I decided to leave all the planning up to the girls.
-In hindsight I learned I’m not a huge fan of surprises.
-Although I really enjoyed everything the girls planned, it was a nerve-wrecking way to find that out!
+However, attending a hen and being the hen, or so I learned, are two very different things.
+I arranged the accomodation and booked our flights, but left the planning and activities up to the girls (face palm).
+In hindsight, I discovered that actually, I’m not a huge fan of surprises.
+Although I enjoyed most I mean everything the girls planned, it was nerve-wrecking not knowing what was going to happen next.

-And that’s not all I learned.
-Major key alert!
-I got the keys keys keys… So channeling my inner DJ Khaled, here are my top 5 most important keys to hen dos.
+I got the keys keys keys… So channeling my inner DJ Khaled, here are my top 5 most important keys (lessons learned) to hen dos.

-There are many other ways your hens can contribute, like making these awesome survival kits (which really came in handy) and buying all the hennery to dress you up in!
-We also each got a black choker with the first letter of our names making us look like the baddest girl gang ever.
+There are many other ways your hens can contribute, like making these awesome survival kits (which really came in handy) and buying all the hennery to dress you up!
+One of my hens bought us each a black choker with the first letter of our names, making us look like the baddest girl gang ever.

-The experience of being together in the apartment to get ready, cook and hang out was one of my favourite parts of the trip.
-On our final night we had an epic slumber party full of dodgy twister and pin the dick.
-On our ‘The Hangover’ morning, Jane did everyone a massive solid by troopering her way to the shops and making us all the most incredible ham and cheese sandwiches while hiding under the tray!
+The experience of being together in the apartment, getting ready, cooking and hanging out, was my favourite part of the trip.
+On our final night, we had an epic slumber party full of dodgy twister and pin the dick.
+On our ‘The Hangover’ morning, Jane did everyone a massive solid by troopering her way to the shops and making us all the most incredible ham and cheese sandwiches while hiding from my camera under the tray!
 None of which would have been the same in a hotel.

 Oh, you thought you’d get a photo did you?
 Here are some photos of the food and drink we had instead.

 The size of your hen group is important.
 If you’re a one-on-one kinda gal, a large group will be a lot for you to handle.
-If you’re the kind of woman who rolls in a twenty-deep girl crew strutting some serious squad goals envy, more may well be merrier.
+If you’re the kind of woman who rolls deep in a twenty girl crew strutting some serious squad goals envy, more may well be merrier.

-Barcelona is one of the most popular places for hen and stag parties.
-They were everywhere we went.
-But perhaps it has become too popular, as we found many people were put off as soon as they realised we were on a hen do and were quite rude.
+Barcelona is a really popular city for hen and stag parties.
+They were literally everywhere we went.
+But perhaps it has become too popular.
+We found that many people were put off as soon as they realised we were on a hen do and some even became quite rude.
 Getting told off for wearing a veil or sash and being asked to remove it is serious buzz kill.